General Seemingly Unrelated Local Projections: Empirical Applications

 Treating the shock as observed versus latent or explicitly modeling stochastic volatility of the shock is inconsequential in this application.
 Introducing the fiscal shock has an effect (bottom row) even though the correlation between the \cite{romer2004new} instrument and the \cite{fisher2010using} instrument is low.
 Note that here we model the correlation between instruments as coming from the measurement error, a defensible assumption given the low correlation between the \cite{romer2004new} instrument and the \cite{fisher2010using} instrument.

-Next, we instead allow for a common shock that influences both unexpected movements in monetary and fiscal policy, which opens the door for us to also use the \cite{ben2017chronicle} instrument.
-Figure \ref{fig:irf_jointshock} shows the estimated responses to the common shock for our two fiscal instruments (keeping the monetary instrument the same across the two specifications).
+Next, we instead allow for a model-implied common component that influences both unexpected movements in monetary and fiscal policy, which opens the door for us to also use the \cite{ben2017chronicle} instrument.
+Figure \ref{fig:irf_jointshock} shows the estimated responses to the common component for our two fiscal instruments (keeping the monetary instrument the same across the two specifications).
 For both sets of instruments, we show results where we either ex-ante estimate the common component via principal components (the plots labeled ``PC'') or estimate it jointly with all other parameters (labeled ``Common factor'').
-Our interpretation is that these responses to the common shock resemble the responses to monetary policy shocks we have shown above, with the slight exception of the PC case with the \cite{fisher2010using} instrument, where the qualitative pattern is similar, but the response is smaller in magnitude and the timing is somewhat different.
+Our interpretation is that these responses to the common component resemble the responses to monetary policy shocks we have shown above, with the slight exception of the PC case with the \cite{fisher2010using} instrument, where the qualitative pattern is similar, but the response is smaller in magnitude and the timing is somewhat different.

-We interpret this as evidence that at least part of the effects that we usually attribute to monetary policy shocks might be attributable to a common fiscal and monetary shock.
+We interpret this as suggestive, within this specification, that part of the effects that we usually attribute to monetary policy shocks might be attributable to a common fiscal and monetary component.
+A common component may also capture shared policy movements around recessions or other omitted macroeconomic conditions, so we interpret these estimates descriptively.
 The PC response and the common factor response are very similar for the \cite{ben2017chronicle} instrument, which is probably not surprising given the strong correlation between that instrument and the \cite{romer2004new} instrument.
-Our takeaway is that researchers should use the common shock specification if there is a substantial correlation between instruments, but otherwise capturing a small correlation of instruments via correlation in measurement errors should be the benchmark choice.
+Our takeaway is that researchers should use the common component specification if there is a substantial correlation between instruments, but otherwise capturing a small correlation of instruments via correlation in measurement errors should be the benchmark choice.